 - Combine and melt the olive oil, coconut oil, shea butter and beeswax together.
 Stir well with whisk.

 - Once melted entirely remove top bowl from pot and place on cutting board to slightly cool (approx. 15-30 seconds) *Timing is important here as if you’re using a plastic container you could risk melting the container if the mixture is too hot.
 Personally I know the mixture is cooled enough if the stainless steel bowl isn’t too hot to touch with my bare fingers.

-- Add the drops of tea tree oil to the mixture and whisk again quickly before pouring the entire batch your container.
+- Add the drops of geranium oil to the mixture and whisk again quickly before pouring the entire batch your container.

 - Let your mix cool on the counter until semi-solid.
 Cap/cover and move to refrigerator until fully solid.